gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-An SCTP Endpoint acting as initiator willing to create a DTLS 1.3 chunk protected association sends to the remote peer an INIT chunk containing the DTLS 1.3 Chunk Protected Association parameter (see {{protectedassoc-parameter}}) indicating supported and preferred DTLS Key Management method (see {{sctp-DTLS-chunk-init-options}}).
+An SCTP Endpoint acting as initiator willing to create a DTLS 1.3 chunk protected association sends to the remote peer an INIT chunk containing the DTLS Key Management Parameter (see {{protectedassoc-parameter}}) indicating supported and preferred DTLS Key Management Method (see {{sctp-DTLS-chunk-init-options}}).

 An SCTP Endpoint acting as responder, when receiving an INIT chunk with a DTLS Key Management Parameter, will reply with